 1. INTRODUCTION

 Rose (Rosa spp.) is one of the most important ornamental crops grown worldwide and holds a prominent position in the floriculture industry due to its aesthetic value, wide adaptability, and high market demand.
 In India, rose cultivation has expanded rapidly under both open field and protected conditions, contributing significantly to income generation and employment opportunities (Anumala et al., 2021).
 Protected cultivation, particularly polyhouses and greenhouses, has gained momentum in temperate regions like Kashmir as it allows year-round production, improved flower quality, and higher productivity.
 However, the controlled environment of protected structures also favors the buildup of insect pests, posing a major challenge to sustainable rose production.
-Owing to the sustained initiatives of SKUAST-K in collaboration with the Government of Jammu & Kashmir, the floriculture sector in the state has witnessed notable growth, with the cultivated area reaching approximately 0.75 thousand hectares and annual production amounting to 0.42 thousand metric tonnes of loose flowers and 1.82 thousand metric tonnes of cut flowers (Sheikh et al., 2017).
+Owing to the sustained initiatives of SKUAST-K in collaboration with the Government of Jammu & Kashmir, the floriculture sector in the state has witnessed notable growth, with the cultivated area reaching approximately 0.75 thousand hectares and annual production amounting to 0.42 thousand metric tons of loose flowers and 1.82 thousand metric tons of cut flowers (Sheikh et al., 2017).

 Among the various insect pests infesting rose, the whitefly Bemisia tabaci (Gennadius) (Hemiptera: Aleyrodidae) has emerged as a serious threat under protected conditions.
 B. tabaci is a highly polyphagous pest with a wide host range, infesting several agricultural, horticultural, and ornamental crops.
 Both nymphs and adults cause damage by sucking plant sap, leading to chlorosis, leaf curling, reduced vigor, and overall decline in plant health.
 In addition, whiteflies excrete honeydew, which promotes the growth of sooty mould, thereby reducing photosynthetic efficiency and market value of ornamental plants like rose (Mallik et al., 1998).
 The whitefly, Bemisia tabaci (Hemiptera: Aleyrodidae) is a destructive insect pest and vector of begomoviruses, which transmits virus diseases in several important crop plants leading to severe losses in yield and quality.
 Whiteflies also attack and cause direct feeding damage to large number of plant species (Chandrashekar et al., 2017).